aanorlondo/MAUDE-CPS/README.md

         search INIT =>* s:SYS such that isComplete(s:SYS) .

-[Don't forget the space and the dot, otherwise it won't work !)]
+[Don't forget the space and the dot at the end, otherwise it won't work !]
 All 24 solutions and the complete path should be displayed in a sequential textual form.

 * you can also simulate the execution to show one single path by using the following command :